 Interstate highways are a nationwide network of roads are designed for long-distance travel and are freight routes.
 The highway numbering system is basically a grid pattern.

-Generally, most north-to-south highways are odd numbered with the lowest numbers in the east and the highest numbers in the west.
+Generally, most north-to-south highways are odd numbered with the lowest numbers along the east coast and the highest numbers along the west coast.
 Major north-to-south highways ends in "1" or "5", such as Interstate 95 which is the major interstate that runs from Maine to Florida.

-Most east-to-west highways are even numbered with the lowest numbers in north and the highest numbers in the south.
+Most east-to-west highways are even numbered with the lowest numbers in northern part of the US and the highest numbers in the southern part.
 Major east-west roads end in "0".
-Example: Interstate 40 is a major interstate that runs east-to-west, starting on thte east coast in North Carolina and ending in California.
+Example: Interstate 40 is a major interstate that runs east-to-west, starting on the east coast in North Carolina and ending in California.

 These highways have two-digit numbers with auxillary spurs and loops that have three digital numbers.
 An example is 540, which is a loop off of Interstate 40, which goes around Raleigh.